jdum/odsgenerator/doc/odsgenerator.rst

         - style: str or list of str, a style name or a list of style names,
         - text: str, a string representation of the value (for ODF readers who use it),
+        - formula: str, content of the 'table:formula' attribute, some "of:"
+          OpenFormula string,
         - colspanned: int, the number of spanned columns,
         - rowspanned: int, the number of spanned rows.